 - Archive:An archive of digital ephemera, full of images of and from people that I have lost over the years.
 I reflect on who I remember them as, as well as where I think they are now.

 A Love Letter to the Internet

-A video performance that links to mass texts sent out to the audience.
-The video is a love letter to the internet, where the internet is treated as the collection of all my online friends.
-These friends appear throughout the video as Throughout the video, and even after the video ends, audience members will receive text messages with images or messages pulled from my personal archive of digital ephemera.
+The video is combined with mass texts sent out to the audience.
+Throughout the video, and even after the video ends, audience members will receive text messages with images or messages pulled from my personal archive of digital ephemera.

 The video describes my feelings in a way that’s more accessible to the audience—it’s in the form of a love letter.
 While many viewers may not be able to relate to my experience on the internet, many will have had a relationship with at least one person where they have felt similar sentiments.

 Throughout the video, I bring up images, texts, and other content from my friends online.
 This serves to highlight or contrast the words that I am speaking at that time.

 Text Message Interactions